tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 Physical Interactions
 ---------------------

 As a packet propagates through the computational domain, physical radiation-matter interactions can trigger changes in the packet properties.
 The probability that a photon/packet will interact with matter is characterized by its optical depth :math:`\tau`; the probability that a packet will have interacted after going through an optical depth :math:`\Delta \tau` is :math:`1-e^{-\Delta \tau}`.
-To model this (see :ref:`Random Sampling <randomsampling>`), the packet is assigned a random value of optical depth :math:`\tau_0 = -\log z` (for another random :math:`z` between 0 and 1), and upon reaching that optical depth, the packet will interact.
+To model this (see :ref:`Random Sampling <randomsampling>`), the packet is assigned a random value of optical depth :math:`\tau_\mathrm{interaction} = -\log z` (for another random :math:`z` between 0 and 1), and upon reaching that optical depth, the packet will interact.

 TARDIS considers two different radiation-matter interactions within the simulation: electron scattering and atomic line interactions.
 As packets propagate, they accumulate optical depth due to the possibility of going through either of these interations.
 Since the main focus of TARDIS is to calculate optical spectra, electron-scatterings are treated in the elastic low-energy limit as classical